nicoespeon/abracadabra/REFACTORINGS.md

 Like "Rename Symbol", VS Code already does this refactoring very well.
 That's why this refactoring is merely an alias.
 It delegates the work to VS Code.

-Abracadabra just assigns it a convenient keybinding and will execute the refactoring right away if there is a single possible option.
+Abracadabra assigns it a convenient keybinding and will execute the refactoring right away if there is a single possible option.
 Otherwise, it will prompt you to select the right option.

+If you have a partial selection, it will also expand it to the closest statement you can extract.
+So you don't have to _precisely_ select the statement you want to extract.

 ![][demo-extract-function]